rifatz-the-analyst/Retail-Sales-Inventory-Optimization-Analysis/README.md

 - Improve inventory planning decisions.
 - Reduce excess inventory costs.
 - Increase product availability for customers.

+## Limitations

+- **Limited time range for seasonality analysis.** The dataset covers January 2022 to September 2023 (~21 months, less than two full years).
+While recurring peaks were observed around Q2 and Q4, this timeframe is not sufficient to confirm seasonality with statistical confidence — a longer historical range would be needed to distinguish genuine seasonal patterns from year-specific anomalies.
+- **Inventory data reflects a single snapshot, not historical stock levels.** The inventory table only captures current stock on hand rather than monthly or periodic stock records.
+As a result, true inventory turnover (units sold relative to average inventory held over a matching period) could not be calculated.
+Coverage days were used instead as a proxy, based on recent average daily sales relative to current stock.

 ## Dashboard Preview
 <img width="1020" src="https://github.com/rifatz-the-analyst/Image-archieve/blob/781187eb517602eb6d57e004f3bb84d8ad5d8e32/Overview.png" />